Why I Photograph Boudoir?

 Putting The Photographer In Front Of The Camera

-So why do I shoot Boudoir Photography?
-Because your fears can’t heal you, but your freedom can.
+So why do I photograph boudoir?
+Because your fears can’t heal you, but your freedom can…THAT’S why I photography boudoir.